vkalithkar/Currency-Conversion-Project/README.md

 # The Currency Capsule

-The Currency Capsule is a Dash-based web application that provides interactive visualizations and insights into currency exchange rates and their relationship with global economic crises.
-It allows users to explore historical data, analyze trends, and generate custom plots.
+The Currency Capsule is a Dash-based web application that provides interactive visualizations and insights into currency exchange rates and their relationship with global historical crises.
+It allows users to explore historical data, analyze trends in various country exchange rates, and generate custom plots.

 ## Overview